SloshyOsmosis/BookClubApp-Complete/README.md

 ##Features
 1. Users can create accounts and login, with the option to delete their account and update password.
-2. Users have access to the ìshelvesî page.
+2. Users have access to the ‚Äúshelves‚Äù page.
 Here they can categorise their books as they wish based on reading or want to read.
 3. Search page allows the users to filter through their submitted books with a search bar.
 4. Profile customisation such as the ability to change profile picture to stand out.
 5. The ability to delete books from their lists.